Published on Jun. 1, 2006

 This machine worked by having a large number of operators feed in data directly from keyboards while looking at slips.
 The entered data were stored in registers by means of the relays and the results were displayed with a display circuit consisting of sequential counting registers.
 This method was a mechanized version of counting with tally marks.
 The machine was called Statistical Machine of Yamashita Type.

 The machine was used by Chuo-tokei-sha which was formed by Nakagawa Tomonaga and Tate Minoru (from the Institute of Population Problems), to do commissioned statistical calculations for government agencies and newspapers.
-The Statistical Machine of Yamashita Type was commercialized by the Fuji Tsushinki Manufacturing Corporation (now Fujitsu) and NEC.
-Fuji Tsushinki Manufacturing delivered a machine in March 1951 to Statistical Department of Metropolitan Govorment of Tokyo, and NEC delivered a machine in August of the same year to the Bureau of Statistics, Japanese Govorment.
+The Statistical Machine of Yamashita Type was commercialized by the Fuji Tsushinki Seizo and NEC.
+Fuji Tsushinki Seizo delivered a machine in March 1951 to Statistical Department of Metropolitan Govorment of Tokyo, and NEC delivered a machine in August of the same year to the Bureau of Statistics, Japanese Govorment.
 These machines were referred to as electric statistical machines or electric analysis and counting machines.